ulixee/platform/README.md

 ## Developer Environment

-This project serves as a Monorepo for developing the Ulixee Apps, Hero, Databox and Miner.
+This project serves as a Monorepo for developing the Ulixee Apps, Hero, Datastore and Miner.
 To install this project, you'll need to:

 1. Clone with `--recursive` so that submodules are initialized.
 2. Run `yarn build:all` from the main repository.